tiedyecat/sunotes/README.md

 4. **Sends to Google Chat**: Posts the report to the configured Google Chat webhook

-## Note
+## Security

+- The `.env` file contains sensitive information and is excluded from git tracking
+- Never commit your actual access tokens to version control
-Make sure your Facebook access token has the necessary permissions to read insights and ad set data from the accounts listed in the script.
+- Make sure your Facebook access token has the necessary permissions to read insights and ad set data from the accounts listed in the script